1MaxSon/code-capture/README.md

 4. Extract the downloaded files into your Godot project's `addons` folder.

 ## Usage

-> [!NOTE]
-> After enabling the plugin, you need to **restart** the project.

-You’ll find a new menu button in the script editor toolbar with options:
+After enabling the plugin, you’ll find a new menu button in the script editor toolbar with options:

-- **Capture Entire Script** — takes a screenshot of all the code.
+- **Capture** — takes a screenshot of all the code.
-- **Capture Selected Code** — only the highlighted code snippet.
+- **Capture Selected** — only the highlighted code snippet.
 - **Show Godot Version** — toggle to add Godot version label.
 - **Expand Selection To Full Lines** — expands the selected block to full lines.
 - **Append Empty Line** — adds extra space at the end of the captured code.